 VOYAGE DATABASE, 1900-1914: Key Findings

-1. Capacity utilization.
+1. Capacity utilization

 a) In contrast to early 21st century airlines, the North Atlantic passenger steamship companies during 1900-1914 averaged only about a 40% capacity utilization [Keeling, "Capacity," p.
 226].
 This was after taking into account nearly 30% of overall capacity tied in reserve vessels, vessels loaned out to other routes, or undergoing maintenance, repair, or retrofitting [Keeling, "Capacity," p.
 236].